 In addition to the manuscripts, there are other items from the National Library collection on display, and photographs of surviving medieval images of saints from my photographic archive.
 As well as co-writing some of the material with my colleague David Parsons, I also designed all of the interpretative material.

 Vitae Sanctorum Cambriae: The Latin Lives of the Welsh Saints

 Following the success of a recent funding application to the Arts and Humanities Research Council, my current project at the Centre for Advanced Welsh and Celtic Studies, 'The Cult of Saints in Wales', will be succeeded by a new project that begins in January 2017.

 This new project is based at the University of Cambridge and will be run in collaboration with the Centre, led by Professor Paul Russell.
 The project continues the work of editing and translating medieval texts about saints in Wales, but turns our attention from Welsh-language texts to Latin ones.

 The projects overlap for a few months, as the 'Cult of Saints in Wales' officially concludes in March.
 We are presently completing the interpretation for the forthcoming exhibition 'Chwedlau'r Seintiau' / 'Stories of the Saints' at the National Library of Wales, which opens in February.

-A new book about the sixteenth- and seventeenth-century stained glass at Llanwenllwyfo, in northern Anglesey, is the most ambitious book published to date by Sulien Books.
+A new book about the sixteenth- and seventeenth-century stained glass at Llanwenllwyfo, in northern Anglesey, was published by Sulien Books in November 2016.